- High school is a chance for students to grow socially, emotionally and academically

 California Career Resource Network (CalCRN)

-CalCRN provides career development resources and training to school counselors, teachers, administrators and counseling paraprofessionals.
+CalCRN provides career development resources and training to school counselors, teachers, administrators and college access partners.

 California CareerZone is an exploration and planning resource designed especially for students.
 Job seekers, educators, and counselors will also benefit from the wealth of information on 900+ occupations from the U. S. Department of Labor’s Occupational Information Network (O*Net) database.